START DRIVING DECISIONS WITH MACHINE DATA.

 4. Overall Equipment Effectiveness (OEE)

-OEE provides a framework for measuring productivity loss for a given manufacturing process.
+OEE provides a framework for measuring productivity loss for a given manufacturing process, making it a key metric to track in any lean manufacturing system.
 Three categories of loss are tracked: down time, slow cycles and rejects.

 This lean technique establishes a baseline and gives you a means to track progress in eliminating waste from a manufacturing process.
 Achieving 85% OEE is a reasonable target to shoot for in the beginning.
 Once that’s achieved, you can focus on additional ways to elevate your results.